C. Anthony Muse

-Charles Anthony Muse (born April 17, 1958) is an American politician and minister who has served in the Maryland Senate representing District 26 since 2023, and previously from 2007 to 2019.
+Charles Anthony Muse (born April 17, 1958) is an American politician and minister who has served in the Maryland Senate representing the 26th district since 2023, and previously from 2007 to 2019.
 A member of the Democratic Party, he represented the district in the Maryland House of Delegates from 1995 to 1999.

-Muse unsuccessfully challenged incumbent U.S. Senator Ben Cardin in 2012, and ran for Prince George's County Executive in 2002 and 2018.
+Born and raised in Baltimore, Muse graduated from Morgan State University, Wesley Theological Seminary, and Howard University.
+He began his career as a Methodist pastor in Ellicott City and Prince George's County before becoming involved in Prince George's County politics.
+In 1990, he ran for the Maryland House of Delegates in the 27th district, losing to all three incumbents in the Democratic primary before moving and running for state delegate in the 26th district in 1994.
+Muse ran for state senator in 1998, narrowly losing to Democratic incumbent Gloria G. Lawlah in the Democratic primary.
+He ran for Prince George's County Executive in 2002, losing to state's attorney Jack B. Johnson in the Democratic primary election.

+Muse was elected to the Maryland Senate in 2006 and was subsequently re-elected in 2010 and 2014.
+In 2012, he ran for the U.S. Senate, losing to Democratic incumbent Ben Cardin in the Democratic primary election.
+Muse ran again for Prince George's County Executive in 2018, placing third in the Democratic primary election.
+He was re-elected to the Maryland Senate in 2022.

 Early life and education

 Muse was born in Baltimore on April 17, 1958.
 He was one of six children born to Gloria Watson, who had her first child when she was a teenager and married a man prone to violent outbursts, frequently beating him, his siblings, and his mother.
-They grew up in the Park Heights neighbourhood of Baltimore.
+They grew up in the Park Heights neighborhood of Baltimore.
 At age 12, his mother announced that they were moving to Alabama to escape their stepfather.
-Muse fled from his family and lived with his older brother, afterwards he passed through 11 foster families before settling with United Methodist pastor George Stansbury.
+Muse fled from his family and lived with his older brother, afterwards passing through 11 foster families before settling with United Methodist pastor George Stansbury.

 Muse was expelled from three different school systems, including from Pimlico Junior High School, where he jumped up on a lunchroom table and started a fight with other students.
 As a teenager, he became mixed up with the wrong crowd and eventually needed to be rescued by Stansbury after running into a drug dealer whom he feared was going to harm him.
 Muse began preaching at his father's church by age 13.

 Muse attended Morgan State University, where he earned a Bachelor of Arts degree in history in 1981; Wesley Theological Seminary, where he earned a Master of Divinity degree in 1984; and Howard University, where he earned a Doctor of Ministry degree in church and community development in 1991.